10 Barriers to Education Around the World

 Outdated and worn-out textbooks are often shared by six or more students in many parts of the world.
-In the United Republic of Tanzania, for example, only 3.5% of all grade 6 pupils had sole use of a reading textbook.
+In Tanzania, for example, only 3.5% of all grade 6 pupils had sole use of a reading textbook.
 In Cameroon, there are 11 primary school students for every reading textbook and 13 for every mathematics textbook in grade 2.
 Workbooks, exercise sheets, readers and other core materials to help students learn their lessons are in short supply.
 Teachers also need materials to help prepare their lessons, share with their students, and guide their lessons.

 5. The exclusion of children with disabilities